swaptacular/swpt_accounts/protocol.rst

    A string which (along with ``debtor_id``) globally identifies the removed account.
 Different implementations may use different formats for this identifier.
-Note that ``creditor_id`` is an ID recognized only by the system that created the account.
-This identifier (along with ``debtor_id``), on the other hand, MUST always be a globally recognized identifier.
+Note that ``creditor_id`` is an ID which is recognized only by the system that created the account.
+On the other hand, this identifier (along with ``debtor_id``) MUST always be a globally recognized identifier (an IBAN for example).

 RejectedConfig